RISHI27-dot/ESP32-chat-communication-over-wifi/README.md

 * The chat systems should be fast,secure and easy to use.
 * Communication protocol used is ESP-NOW as
   * It ovecomes the drawbacks of traditonal wifi connection.
-  * the pairing between devices is needed prior to their communication.
+  * The pairing between devices is needed prior to their communication.
 After the pairing is done, the connection is secure and peer-to-peer.
-  * ESP NOW does not require a router for the connection,Thus this project can be used anywhere.
+  * ESP NOW does not require a router for the connection,Thus this project can be used anywhere,at any remote palces.
   * If suddenly one of the boards loses power or resets, when it restarts, it will automatically connect to its peers.

 To read more about the project refer this [documentation](https://link/to/report/)